 - Add oil: Don’t forget to add warm oil to the mix with the spices.
 This helps to bring everything together.

 - Scaling: This beetroot tikki recipe can easily be multiplied to serve more people.

 - Variations: If you’re not vegan, use a beaten egg to brush over the cutlets instead of the flour-water mixture.

 - Make ahead: Beetroot patties can be made ahead and frozen for 5 months.
 Store them in a single layer in ziplock bags.
 They keep well in the refrigerator for 4 to 5 days.

 - Storing leftovers: They keep well for about 3 days in the refrigerator.

 What To Pair With Beetroot Tikki

-Sometimes I pair beetroot tikki with lemon turmeric rice, coconut cauliflower rice, or curd rice with fruits.
+Sometimes I pair beetroot tikki with rice dishes:

 ★★★★★Did you try this recipe?
 Please give a star rating in the comments below ★★★★★